-On the trail: Buttigieg heckled at march, Sanders takes heat for Cuba comment
+On the trail: Buttigieg heckled, Bloomberg office tagged with 'oligarch' graffiti

 Sanders’ front-runner status put pressure on the share prices of health insurers as investors consider his plans to vastly expand America’s social welfare system.

-Sanders is proposing massive overhauls of the U.S. economy, including banning private health insurance in favor of a government-run system that guarantees universal health coverage,
+Sanders is proposing massive overhauls of the U.S. economy, including banning private health insurance in favor of a government-run system that guarantees universal health coverage.

-On Monday, he unveiled another big social spending plan that would dedicate $1.5 trillion over 10 years to create a universal child care and early education system, to be funded by taxing the wealthiest Americans.
+The S&P 500 managed healthcare index of health insurance stocks tumbled over 7% early Monday afternoon.
+Shares of industry bellwether UnitedHealth Group Inc dropped 7.6% and were the biggest individual drag on the Dow Jones Industrial Average, while shares of managed care organization Centene Corp fell more than 10%.

-“Who does Bernie think will pay for Medicare for All?
-Mexico?”
-Bloomberg’s campaign said on Twitter, alluding to Trump’s 2016 campaign promises that Mexico would pay for the wall he wants to build along the United States’ southern border.
+On Monday, Sanders unveiled another big social spending plan that would dedicate $1.5 trillion over 10 years to create a universal child care and early education system, to be funded by taxing the wealthiest Americans.

-Reporting by Jarret Renshaw in Charleston, South Carolina; Additional reporting by Jason Lange in Washington and Steve Holland in Ahmedabad, India; Editing by Scott Malone, Alistair Bell and Cynthia Osterman
+Reporting by Jarret Renshaw in Charleston, South Carolina; Additional reporting by Jason Lange and Doina Chiacu in Washington, Steve Holland in Ahmedabad, India, and by Simon Lewis; Editing by Scott Malone, Alistair Bell and Cynthia Osterman